rifqanzalbina/TypingRaceGame/README.md

 # TypingRaceGame
-A Simple Typing game
+A Simple Typing game just using HTML , CSS and JS

 # About
 This is a simple typing game , not much features of this repository,  <br>